-Nominal GDP Definition
+Nominal GDP: Definition & Formula

-What is Nominal GDP
+What is Nominal Gross Domestic Product (GDP)?

 So nominal GDP considers all the goods and services produced at the time it was made or sold.
 It highlights economic growth, but only in current values.
 So if the price of a bag of chips increases by 5 percent, it would see an increase in economic output by the same amount.
 The issue with this is that it not only factors in the growth of economic output but also increases prices.